Divisions of the Haltom City Police Department

 Crime Free Multi-Housing

-The Crime Free Programs are innovative, law enforcement based crime prevention solutions designed to help keep illegal activity off rental property.
+The Crime Free Multi-Housing Programs are innovative, law enforcement based crime prevention solutions designed to help keep illegal activity off rental property.
 The programs were developed by the Mesa Arizona Police Department in 1992.
 The International Crime Free Programs have been extremely successful in nearly 2,000 cities in 44 U.S. states and ten other countries.

 The Crime Free Programs consist of three-phases that are completed under the supervision of local law enforcement.
 The cornerstone of the Crime Free Programs is the partnership between law enforcement and the community working together to prevent crime.
 Property owners and managers make the commitment to learn and apply the Crime Free Programs to help keep illegal activity off their rental property.
 This combination of resources has proven to be successful in fighting crime.
 Property managers can become individually certified after completing training in each phase while the physical property itself can only be certified upon completion of all three phases.
 The anticipated long term benefits of a fully certified property are reduced crime, a more stable resident base, and reduced exposure to civil liability.

-The Police Department is in the process of implementing the Crime Free Multi-Housing Program, which addresses apartment communities.
 The program coordinator is Officer Brandi Perkins, who can be reached at 817-222-7198 or email Officer Brandi Perkins (select DIVISIONS>INVESTIGATIVE SERVICES).

 See How Crime Free Multi-Housing Works (PDF file)